dacorvo/kaizouman.github.io/_posts/2023-05-25-machine-learning-quantization-introduction.md

 ## Applicability of quantization to Machine-Learning

-When quantizing Machine-Learning models, one can take advantage of the fact that the training produces weights and activations that stay within reasonably stable ranges for a given operation.
+When quantizing Machine-Learning models, one can take advantage of the fact that the training produces weights and activations stay within reasonably stable ranges for a given operation.

-This comes partly from the initialization, partly from the constraints applied on the weights (like regularization), and partly because of the explicit normalization operations inserted in the graph (like the BatchNorm).
+This comes from several empirical techniques used to improve convergence:
+- weights initialization[^qinit],
+- weights and/or activation regularization[^qreg],
+- explicit normalization layers[^qbn].

 This means that the weights and activations tensors for a specific operation can be represented using the same scale and zero-point, thus leading to a very compact representation.

+>Note: this is why quantization is often categorized as a form of compression, although unlike most compression techniques, it produces numbers that can be directly used for arithmetic operations.

 There are various subtypes of quantization.